bibleexchange/romans__textbook/textbook/en/romans-en.md

 Abraham could not have earned any justification through keeping the Law since it had not yet been given to Moses.
 The Jews put so much emphasis on the Law; Paul is showing them that the Law had nothing to do with Abraham being counted as righteous.

-The Law gives knowledge of sin. &mdash; V.15 For where there is no law there is no transgression refers to the fact that if there were no law then there would be no law to break.
+The Law gives knowledge of sin. — V.15 For where there is no law there is no transgression refers to the fact that if there were no law then there would be no law to break.
 This also must have reference to the moral law as well as Moses Law.
 Abraham was justified by faith through grace.
 V.16 If he was not justified by the works of the law then the only alternative is that he was declared righteous by the grace of God.
 He did not earn justification; it was given to him without merit because of his faith.

-He received the promise that he should be the heir of the world through the righteousness of faith. &mdash; V. 13 The righteousness of faith is in reference to justification by faith.
+He received the promise that he should be the heir of the world through the righteousness of faith. — V. 13 The righteousness of faith is in reference to justification by faith.
 Justification is the declaration of righteousness by faith.
 Abraham did nothing to receive the promise; it was given to him by grace.

-The promise was to make of him a great nation and from his seed would all nations of the world be blessed. &mdash; Gen. 12:1&mdash;3 This is a prophecy of the nation of Israel that would descend from Abraham.
+The promise was to make of him a great nation and from his seed would all nations of the world be blessed. — Gen. 12:1—3 This is a prophecy of the nation of Israel that would descend from Abraham.
 Even more important it is a promise of the Messiah that would come to provide salvation to all both Jew and Gentile.

 The Jew looked for an earthly inheritance.
-In the minds of most of the Jews, the Messiah would overthrow the Romans and re&mdash;establish the nation of Israel.
+In the minds of most of the Jews, the Messiah would overthrow the Romans and re—establish the nation of Israel.
 Paul is showing them the provision of righteousness available not just to the Jew, but to the entire world through Jesus the Messiah.

 <!--

 Review and glean:

-A.	IT IS OF FAITH THAT IT MIGHT BE BY GRACE &mdash; 4:1&mdash;25
+A.	IT IS OF FAITH THAT IT MIGHT BE BY GRACE — 4:1—25

 	Romans chapter four deals with Abraham&apos;s Righteousness.
 Abraham is an example of justification by faith.
 Paul uses Abraham&apos;s life to explain the doctrine of righteousness by faith.
 Abraham&apos;s Faith is recorded.
 Abraham is mentioned as our Father (1:1; 1:12; 1:17)